 Number or name of the tool with which the control has already coarse-roughed the contour.
-You can use the soft key to apply the coarse roughing tool directly from the tool table.
-In addition, you can enter the tool name yourself using the Tool name soft key.
+You can use the action bar selection to apply the coarse roughing tool directly from the tool table.
+In addition, you can enter the tool name yourself by selecting Name in the action bar.
 The control automatically inserts the closing quotation mark when you exit the input field.
 If there was no coarse roughing, enter "0"; if you enter a number or a name, the control will only rough-out the portion that could not be machined with the coarse roughing tool.
 If the portion to be roughed cannot be approached from the side, the control will mill in a reciprocating plunge-cut; for this purpose you must enter the tool length LCUTS in the TOOL.T tool table and define the maximum plunging angle of the tool with ANGLE.